ladydatadigger/12-Web-Scraping/README.md

 * Visit the url for JPL Featured Space Image [here](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars).

-* Use splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.
+* Used splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.

-* Make sure to find the image url to the full size `.jpg` image.

-* Make sure to save a complete url string for this image.

 ### Mars Weather